dd-bim/IfcGeoRef/Documentation/Documentation.md

 Nevertheless, here are some hints:

-1. Export an IFC-file from your BIM-software, where you know, that the project is correctly georeferenced for your purpose (schema IFC2x3 or IFC4).
+1. Export an IFC-file from your BIM-software, where you know, that the project is correctly georeferenced for your purpose.
 2. Check georeferencing of the resulting IFC-file with IfcGeoRefChecker.
 Now you can see which GeoRef attributes will be used by your exporting software.
 3. For future projects you should fill or update only those attributes if you will use the certain IFC model in your BIM-software.